oar-team/kameleon/docs/source/context.rst

 To understand how Kameleon work you have to get the *context* notion.
 A context is an execution environnement with his variables (like $PATH, $TERM,...), his tools (debootstrap, yum, ...) and all his specifics (filesystem, local/remote, ...).
-When you build an appliance you deal with 3 contexts:
+It also manage the connections to your context and make it easy and reliable.When you build an appliance you deal with 3 contexts:

 - The *local* context which is the Kameleon execution environnement
 - The *out* context where you will bootstrap the appliance